 August 1, 2016

-December 2017 note: Eighteen months after penning this writer realized he had the wool pulled over his eyes.
-Had naively hoped new 'ownership' would make everything right once 12-year old manager Rowena P., lingering vestige of 34-year, profit-driven Foggy reign, was at last out of picture.
+December 2017 note: Eighteen months after penning this, writer realized he had the wool pulled over his eyes.
+I'd naively hoped new 'ownership' would make everything right once 12-year old manager Rowena P., lingering vestige of 34-year, profit-driven Foggy reign, was at last out of picture.

 Didn't realize they were apparently on same page in many ways.
-They seemed to resonate with her vision of "Refining the Culture" by working to overhaul visitor base to build a more "respectable" clientele reflecting own buttoned-down, well-insulated lifestyles, while in their own case supporting place's doubling as far-flung outfit's headquarters...maybe, as some suspect, privatizing it outright in time for groups' own exclusive use.
+They seemed to resonate with her vision of "Refining the Culture" by working to overhaul visitor base to build a more "respectable" clientele, one reflecting their own buttoned-down, well-insulated lifestyles, while supporting the place's doubling as far-flung outfit's headquarters...maybe, as some suspect, privatizing it outright in time (in their dreams) for their groups' own exclusive use.

-In any event, they made it clear long before permanently closing spa service that they no longer wanted to deal with bohemian-minded and alternative-culture energies, which -- duh -- ALWAYS gravitate to alternative-healing, bohemian-minded spas like Stewart's had been for nearly a century and a half until they snatched it away from the public.
+In any event, they made it clear long before permanently closing spa service that they no longer wanted to deal with bohemian-minded and alternative-culture energies, which -- duh -- ALWAYS gravitate to alternative-healing, bohemian-minded spas, like Stewart's had been for nearly a century and a half -- until they legally seized it from the public.

-Rather than try to update article, writer let it stand ,with only a few changes...like clothing-optional ban that took effect three months after first posting.
-Consider it a testament to how easily one can get snookered if naively taking people's intentions at face value via their posted infomercial sizzle.
+Rather than try to update the article, writer let it stand with a few changes...like the clothing-optional ban that took effect three months after first posting this.
+Consider it a testament to how easily one can get snookered if naively taking people's stated intentions at face value, via their vague, posted infomercial sizzle.

-Some 34 years after last 'owner'', John Foggy, essentially inherited the springs from the previous 'owner' after investment loan default and did the best he could with the wayward healing retreat with which he at times seemed to have little resonance beyond it being an offbeat income generator, Stewart Mineral Springs sold to new owners on January 19, 2016.
+Some 34 years after last legal owner, John Foggy, essentially inherited the springs from the previous 'owner', after an investment loan default, and did the best he could with the wayward healing retreat with which he at times seemed to have little resonance, beyond it being an offbeat income generator, Stewart Mineral Springs at last sold to new owners on January 19, 2016.

-In happy contrast, new ownership, though also absentee, is at least semi-involved in spiritual field.
+In happy contrast, the new ownership, though also absentee, is at least semi-involved in the spiritual field.

 Members of Inkarri Cultural Association, along with affiliated Pnenuma Foundation,

 turned onto the place years ago during repeat workshop retreats.
-They'd stayed at various mineral spring resorts in wider region for their periodic retreats, always looking for one to call home base.
+They'd stayed at various mineral spring resorts in the wider region for their periodic retreats, always looking for one to call their home base.

 Among other things, they're into Inca shamanism and providing support to Tibetan Buddhist monasteries and Q'ero Nation in Peru.
 Their Pneuma System "seeks to integrate spiritual, psychological, and physical aspects of the individual" and "centers on transpersonal experience as a powerful method leading to inner transformation."
 Aim: "...to deepen our experience of the Sacred, both within and without of ourselves and thus learn to live our life with increasingly deeper awareness and clarity."

 Sounds like a good fit.
-To further quote site:
+To further quote their site:

 "Inkarri is a Quechua word that means morning sun, a symbol of spiritual awakening at the dawn of a new era.
 The word Inkarri also alludes to an Incan myth, where the son of the Sun, an enlightened being, will come in the future to assist humanity and restore harmony on the planet.
 This correlates with other mythologies and prophesies within many cultures, such as the Tibetan culture, which makes reference to the Buddha Maitreya as the Buddha of the Future."

-Founder of California's popular, small Cafe Gratitude restaurant chain, Mathew Engelhart, was briefly new 'co-owner', but since sold interest.
+Founder of California's popular, small Cafe Gratitude restaurant chain, Mathew Engelhart, was briefly a new 'co-owner', but since sold his interest.
 (One can only wonder why...)
-Owner formed corporation with board of directors, each member having financial stake.
+Owners formed a corporation with a board of directors, each member having a financial stake.

-(On weird side note, for legal purposes Stewart Mineral Springs is now on record as Golden Eagle Resort.
-Last steward didn't legally register name Stewart Mineral Springs in time and someone else snagged it and has been holding name ransom ever since.
-Was easier re-naming place if only for legal purposes than pay extortionate fee to buy it back.
-Apparently the concern in the Bay Area began weirdly touting some operation there as Stewart Mineral Springs; hopefully few were mislead into thinking place had actually branched or changed locations -- as if it could.)
+(On a weird side note, for legal purposes Stewart Mineral Springs is now on record as Golden Eagle Resort.
+Last steward didn't legally register name Stewart Mineral Springs in time and someone else snagged it and has been holding the name ransom ever since.
+Was easier re-naming place, if only for legal purposes, than pay an extortionate fee to buy it back.
+Apparently the concern, in the Bay Area, began weirdly touting some obscure operation there as Stewart Mineral Springs; hopefully few were mislead into thinking place had actually somehow branched or changed locations -- as if it could.)

-While living even more distant -- as far away as L.A., Mexico, even South America (and one thought former owner location in S.F. was far) -- new 'ownership' will no doubt over time work to prioritize projects and shape policies for management to fulfill that reflect evolving hopes and aspirations for place once they become better acquainted with its history and traditions.
+While living even more distant -- as far away as L.A., Mexico, even South America (and one thought former owner location in S.F. was far) -- the new 'ownership' will no doubt over time work to prioritize projects and shape policies for management to fulfill that reflect evolving hopes and aspirations for the place once they become better acquainted with its long history and honored traditions.

 One of Inkarri's stated goals is "To promote profound personal transformation".
 Since recently banned optional mindful nudity during spa regimen can so easily and dramatically promote this, it's hoped that any day new owners will connect dots, reconsider, and let management bring Springs back